Fire Protection Engineer

 Anadarko Industries LLC

-The Anadarko Industries, LLC, Fire Protection Engineering team provides the primary fire protection engineering expertise for NASA Johnson Space Center’s 222 facilities, life safety / fire protection systems, and programs located at Johnson Space Center, Sonny Carter Training Facility, Ellington Aircraft Field, and White Sands Test Facility.
+Step into a role where your expertise fuels history!
+Join the Anadarko Industries, LLC, Fire Protection Engineering team and become a key player safeguarding NASA Johnson Space Center’s 222 remarkable facilities, innovative life safety/fire protection systems, and cutting-edge programs—spanning Johnson Space Center, Sonny Carter Training Facility, Ellington Aircraft Field, and White Sands Test Facility.
+This is your chance to define the standards that keep some of the nation’s most extraordinary assets running safely.

-• Specifying fire, life safety, and property protection requirements, perform design review and approval activities, provide oversight of installations, and lead commissioning efforts of all new and existing building projects.
+• Set the Standards: Specify fire, life safety, and property protection requirements; oversee design reviews, approvals, installations, and lead commissioning for both new and existing projects.

-• Reviewing designs, calculations, materials, and installation for fire suppression, detection, and life safety system installations for compliance with applicable codes, standards, and client needs.
+• Innovate Compliance: Critically analyze designs, calculations, materials, and installation practices for fire suppression, detection, and life safety systems, ensuring they exceed all applicable codes and standards.

-• Performing facility and operational fire inspections, life safety risk analysis, improvement reports, and mitigating project development.
+• Drive Continuous Improvement: Conduct facility and operational fire inspections, perform risk analyses, produce action-driven improvement reports, and spearhead mitigating projects.

-• Carrying emergency hotline duty cell phone and providing 24-hour response approximately 1 week every 2 months.
+• Be on Call: Carry an emergency hotline duty cell phone and provide swift 24-hour response approximately one week out of every two months.

-• Conducting water supply analysis to ensure adequate resources are available for fixed and portable suppression systems.
+• Analyze Resources: Conduct water supply analyses to confirm optimal resources for fixed and portable suppression systems.

-• Providing strategic long-range planning, engineering and cost analysis for the Center’s fire / life safety systems and future projects.
+• Plan for the Future: Lead strategic, long-range planning, engineering, and cost analysis initiatives for the Center’s fire/life safety systems and upcoming projects.

-• Developing, travel (if necessary), and teaching various fire safety related classes for NASA personnel.
+• Educate and Inspire: Develop, travel (as necessary), and deliver engaging fire safety classes tailored for NASA personnel.

 Qualifications

-• A working familiarity with IBC, NFPA, UFC, and/or OSHA fire and building code requirements is preferred
+• Practical know-how of IBC, NFPA, UFC, and/or OSHA fire and building code requirements is a plus.

-• State of Texas RME-G License is preferred or obtained within 6 months of employment
+• State of Texas RME-G License is preferred or must be obtained within 6 months of employment.

-Due to security requirements this position requires US Citizenship or Legal Resident Status and ability to successfully complete a federal background investigation.
+Note: Due to security requirements, this position requires US Citizenship or Legal Resident Status and the ability to successfully complete a federal background investigation.

 PLEASE SUBMIT PDF FILE.
 Upload your Cover Letter or any other relevant file.
 Max. file size: 64 MB.